sebschu/web-based-experiments/setup.md

 ## Prolific and Proliferate

-We will test experiments on (Prolific Academic)[https://prolific.co], a platform for recruiting participants from all around the world.
-For collecting data we will use [Proliferate](https://docs.proliferate.alps.science).
+We will test experiments on [Prolific Academic](https://prolific.co), a platform for recruiting and paying participants.
+For collecting data, we will use [Proliferate](https://docs.proliferate.alps.science).

-1. [Sign up](https://app.prolific.co/register/researcher) for a Prolific account (if you don't have one already).
+1. [Sign up](https://app.prolific.co/register/researcher) for a Prolific account (if you don't already have one).
 2. [Sign up](https://proliferate.alps.science/admin/signup) for a Proliferate account.
 3. [Install the proliferate command line tool](https://docs.proliferate.alps.science/en/latest/cli/setup.html).

 ## RStudio

-Finally, for analyzing the data we will use R and the [tidyverse](https://tidyverse.org) library.
+For analyzing the data we will use R and the [tidyverse](https://tidyverse.org) library.

 1. [Install R](https://cran.rstudio.com/)
 2. [Install RStudio](https://www.rstudio.com/products/rstudio/download/)